GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 Before fetching data from the database, function `prepareQueryArgs` populates the `$query_args` object used passed to the dataloader to fetch data.
 It can get values from the request (eg: set through the application in the client) or define default values.

-After fecthing data from the database, functions `getQueryState`, `getQueryParams` and `getQueryResult`, all of them receiving parameters `$data_properties, $checkpoint_validation, $executed, $objectIDs`, send information about the executed query back to the client: state values (eg: are there more results?), parameter values (eg: how many results to bring each time) and result values (eg: was execution successful?) correspondingly.
+After fetching data from the database, functions `getQueryState`, `getQueryParams` and `getQueryResult`, all of them receiving parameters `$data_properties, $checkpoint_validation, $executed, $objectIDs`, send information about the executed query back to the client: state values (eg: are there more results?), parameter values (eg: how many results to bring each time) and result values (eg: was execution successful?) correspondingly.

 ### ActionExecuter